notrishithakur/Learning-Web-Programming/README.md

 # Learning-Web-Programming
-The plan is to document my journey while I learn Web Programming in next 100 days and beyond.
+The plan is to document my journey while I learn Web Programming and write about it.

 For How ?
  (https://medium.com/@rishithakurr/but-how-does-web-functions-cd43e8e52d0c).